 A 1M compounded SORA rate is based on a compounding period of 1 month of the historical SORA rate which is published daily on the MAS website.

-Inflation rates (CPI or PPI indexes), unemployment levels and the SGD dollar value together provide a good indication of how the SORA rate might fluctuate and therefore, deciding between a 1M or 3M SORA rate much easier.
+Inflation rates (CPI or PPI indexes), unemployment levels and the SGD dollar value provide a good indication of how the SORA rate might fluctuate and therefore, making deciding between a 1M or 3M SORA rate much easier.

 In July 2020, the same team that initiated SIBOR’s reform in 2017 proposed a novel waterfall methodology that incorporated corporate deposit transactions as part of the design of SIBOR’s successor.
-However, this methodology still counted on the use of expert judgement by the banks, although of a lesser degree.
+However, this methodology still counted on the use of expert judgement by the banks, although to a lesser degree.

-The SIBOR transition to SORA will also help reap the expected benefits of enhanced market efficiency in a SORA-centred interest rate benchmark regime.
+The SIBOR transition to SORA will also help participants reap the expected benefits of enhanced market efficiency in a SORA-centred interest rate benchmark regime.

-SC-STS is committed to developing SORA-based solutions and products that will not only meet the needs of all users but also ensure a smooth and well-managed transition for current SIBOR users.
+SC-STS is committed to developing SORA-based solutions and products that will not only meet the needs of all users, but also ensure a smooth and well-managed transition for current SIBOR users.

 According to the latest SC-STS report, all financial institutions and their consumers should terminate usage of SOR in new derivative contracts by mid-September 2021.
 However, SOR could be utilised for specified purposes related to the transition and risk management of legacy SOR arrangements to SORA for now.

-As per the recommendation in the consultation report, all financial institutions and their consumers should discontinue usage of SIBOR-linked financial products in new contracts by mid-September 2021.
+As per the recommendation in the consultation report, all financial institutions and their consumers should discontinue the usage of SIBOR-linked financial products in new contracts by mid-September 2021.

 Many banks have already started launching SORA packages alongside SIBOR home loans.
-This will help in educating customers on the new benchmark rate, how it operates and how it impacts them.
+This will help in educating customers on the new benchmark rate, how it operates, and how it impacts them.

 SORA is similar to SIBOR as both measure the Singapore interbank lending rate for unsecured loans.
 However, there are some key differences between the two interest rate benchmarks.

 Unlike SIBOR, which is a theoretical rate, SORA is based on actual transactions and does not incorporate “term” or “credit” risk components.
-This makes SORA less volatile and hence more transparent.
+This makes SORA less volatile and hence, more transparent.

-Also, the interest rate for compounded SORA in arrears can only be known just when the payment period is about to end, while SIBOR rates are known from the start of the payment period.
+Also, the interest rates for compounded SORA in arrears can only be known just when the payment period is about to end, while SIBOR rates are known from the start of the payment period.

 SORA is likely to be more stable and more predictable as compared to SIBOR.

-Let’s understand how.
+Let us understand how.

 Compounded SORA is a backward-looking overnight rate, which means one can better predict what to expect in the upcoming month by checking the happenings of the past month.
-It is based on the volume-rated average of all recorded transactions of interbank loan that have already been carried out.
+It is based on the volume-rated average of all recorded transactions of interbank loans that have already been carried out.